Nuintun/cmd-helper/docs/iduri.md

 The same as `path.extname`.

-However, if no extname is found, it will return `.js`.
+However, if uri is not dir and no extname is found, it will return `.js`, else if uri is dir will return ''.

 ## iduri.appendext(uri)